 The Start-Up and Growth Stages in Enterprise Formation: The 'New View' of Dividend Taxation Reconsidered

-University of Helsinki - Department of Political and Economic Studies; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Helsinki - Department of Political and Economic Studies; CESifo (Center for Economic Studies and Ifo Institute)

 Seppo Juhani Kari

 Government of the Republic of Finland - Government Institute for Economic Research (VATT)